 For me it’s absolutely clear that Police are predominantly racist.
 I suspect black policement are equally or more racist on average than their white colleagues, although I have to admit that’s only a supposition.
 I did have one experience which fixed this opinion in my head though.

 Years ago, while studying at Georgia Tech in Atlanta, I caused a traffic accident with my bicycle.
 I pulled into North Avenue to see if I could safely make a left-hand turn (traffic blocking my view to the right).
 A truck was coming fast so I pulled back.
-The driver panicked (after whipping past me), and slamed on the brakes, causing the aged sedan behind — driven by mid thirties black man with partner and two children as passengers — to collide into the truck.
+The driver panicked (after whipping past me), and slammed on the brakes, causing the aged sedan behind — driven by mid thirties black man with partner and two children as passengers — to collide into the truck.

-Now, It was entirely clear that either I, or the white truck driver was to blame, but of course the police (one black, one white) ran the drivers licences of all involved.
-The black family man must have an outstanding warrent, because the police cuffed him and took him away in the patrol car.
+Now, It was entirely clear that either I, or the white truck driver was to blame, but of course the police (one black, one white) ran the drivers licenses of all involved.
+The black family man must have an outstanding warrant, because the police cuffed him and took him away in the patrol car.
 Okay, so far so good, sucks for the guy but presumably he did something to get himself in that situation.

 The man was at all times polite and helpful.
-Despite this, the black police officer felt the need to humiliate the guy in front of his children by hoisting him up by the trousers (classic bully wedgie) and shoving him into the polic car — laughing while doing it.
+Despite this, the black police officer felt the need to humiliate the guy in front of his children by hoisting him up by the trousers (classic bully wedgie) and shoving him into the police car — laughing while doing it.